julzaza/wildwitchherbs/_posts/2025-07-01-witchy-herbalism-101.md

         "text": "All herbs and uses are drawn from historical folk practices, European and Balkan witchcraft traditions, ethnobotany, and ritual records rather than modern speculation."
 ---

+Witchy herbalism was never about pretty jars or vague energy.
+It was about **plants that worked**, sometimes violently, sometimes slowly, and often at a cost.

+Long before witchcraft was an identity, it was a **necessity**.
+People turned to herbs because doctors were distant, priests were limited, and survival demanded knowledge that could be passed quietly, hand to hand.

-Let’s get real: witchy herbalism isn’t about pretty flowers or vague “energy.”
-It’s about **using plants with real power**—plants that have been tested by time, ritual, and sometimes blood.
-If you want magic, healing, and connection, you start with understanding the herbs that hold the fire.
+If you want magic, healing, and connection, you start with understanding these herbs.

 ---

-### Why Witchy Herbalism Matters
+## Why Witchy Herbalism Was Taken Seriously

 **Herbs are tools.
 Like knives or fire**.
 They can heal or hurt.
 They carry specific properties, histories, and uses that go beyond fairy tales.
 Learning about them means respecting their power—and knowing how to work with them safely and effectively.

+In folk traditions herbs were **forces** — capable of healing wounds, ending pregnancies, breaking fevers, calling dreams, or bringing death.

+This is why herbalists were respected and feared in equal measure.

+To know plants was to know:
+- how illness moved through a household
+- how grief settled in the body
+- how spirits were attracted, repelled, or fed

+Herbal magic did not separate medicine from ritual.
+It never had the luxury to.

 ---

-### Meet the Heavy Hitters
+## The Plants That Refused to Disappear

+Certain herbs appear again and again in witch trials, folk remedies, burial customs, and seasonal rites — not because they were symbolic, but because they *did something*.

 - **Wormwood (Artemisia)**: This bitter, bold herb isn’t for casual dabblers.
 Used for protection, banishing, and opening your mind to the unseen, wormwood has a reputation for both healing and harsh truths.
 It’s often misunderstood but fiercely effective if you respect its strength.
 - **Mugwort**: The go-to for dream work and psychic clarity.
 Don’t underestimate this wild herb—it’s sharp, it’s potent, and it’s been used for centuries to guard witches and shamans alike.